 Canada - Market OverviewCanada - Market Overview

-Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
-Americans and Canadians "speak" the same language literally and figuratively.
-In addition to French in some areas, English is almost universally spoken, facilitating business communication.
-We share a similar lifestyle, engendering a certain level of cultural familiarity.
-Close geographic proximity and initiatives between our governments such as Beyond the Border, Regulatory Cooperation Council, and Trusted Traveler program make cross-border business increasingly seamless.
+In most industry sectors, Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
+The nations share a similar lifestyle, engendering a certain level of cultural familiarity; Americans and Canadians "speak" the same language, literally and figuratively.
+Canada’s two official languages are English and French; however, English is almost universally spoken.

 Investment also plays a significant role in the bilateral relationship.
 The United States is Canada’s primary source of foreign direct investment (FDI), with investment stock from the United States totaling $391.2 (2017), a 6.8 percent increase from 2016.
 Canadian FDI in the United States was nearly $524 billion in 2017, making Canada the United States’ second-largest source of FDI.
 In 2016, U.S. affiliates of Canadian-owned firms employed 679,400 people, contributed over $1 billion innovative research and development and expanded U.S. exports by more than $14 billion.

 Prepared by our U.S. Embassies abroad.
 With its network of 108 offices across the United States and in more than 75 countries, the U.S. Commercial Service of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
 Locate the U.S. Commercial Service trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.